-I WAR REPORT CHARACTERISATION ASPECTS QUOTATIONS IMPLIED MEANING Skills and actions "The Italian fronts were explained with a clearness that made maps unnecessary."
+CHARACTERISATION ASPECTS QUOTATIONS IMPLIED MEANING Skills and actions "The Italian fronts were explained with a clearness that made maps unnecessary."
 "They are hard people habituated to handling hard stuffs, and, I should imagine, with a sense of property as keen as the Frenchman's."
-"The innumerable greygreen troops in the bright fields moved sympathetically among the crops and did not litter their surroundings with rubbish."
-The reporter exploited the categories of "skills" and "actions" in order to create a positive image of the Italian soldiers, which are characterised as strong people and hard workers right from the beginning of the report.
+"The innumerable grey-green troops in the bright fields moved sympathetically among the crops and did not litter their surroundings with rubbish."
+The reporter illustrates the soldiers' skills and actions in order to create a positive image of the Italian soldiers, which are characterised as strong people and hard workers right from the beginning of the report.
 They are also defined by a great spirit of organisation and teamwork, and their knowledge about their lands.

-Setting "A stranger's eyes could The setting of the war make out nothing report underlines Italian soldiers' skills because except one sheer rampart of brooding they have to overcome all mountains - 'like giants the difficulties due to the at hunting' - all along hostile conditions of work the northern horizon. that mountain areas - "The glass split them implies. into tangled crosschains of worsted hillocks, hollow-flanked peacks cleft by black or grey ravines, syreches of no-colured rock gashed and nicked with white, swavage thumbmails oh hard snow thrust up above cockscombs of splinters, and behind everything an agony of tortured crags against the farthest sky." - "Higher mountains showed streaks of snow in their wrinkles."
-Comparison with other - "They are hard people The comparison between Italian soldiers and other troops habituated to handling hard stuffs, and, I troops (such as British should imagine, with a and French ones) has the sense of property as purpose of characterize keen as the them.
-It is about: Frenchman's."
-They seem supple in 1.
-Land \rightarrow in Italy their collective there are river-beds movements and less where people loaded down with extract gravel, solid haberdashery than mountains and either French or British stones, while troops."
-French soil and - "If the Matoppos had British one are less married the Karroo they hostile.
-2. Skills → They differ might have begotten some such abortion of from the other stone-speckled, troops because of weather-hacked dirt." their strenath, flexibility, teamwork and sense of duty.
+Setting "A stranger's eyes could make The setting of the out nothing except one sheer war report underlines rampart of brooding Italian soldiers' skills mountains - 'like giants at because they have to hunting' - all along the overcome all the northern horizon. difficulties due to the hostile conditions of work - "The glass split them into that mountain areas tangled cross-chains of implies. worsted hillocks, hollowflanked peacks cleft by black or grey ravines, syreches of nocolured rock gashed and nicked with white, swavage thumbmails oh hard snow thrust up above cockscombs of splinters, and behind everything an agony of tortured crags against the farthest sky."
+"Higher mountains showed streaks of snow in their wrinkles."
+Comparison with other troops "They are hard people The comparison between Italian habituated to handling hard soldiers and other troops (such as stuffs, and, I should imagine, British and French ones) has the with a sense of property as purpose of characterize them.
+It keen as the Frenchman's." is about: - They seem supple in their 1.
+Land \rightarrow in Italy there are collective movements and less river-beds where people loaded down with extract gravel, solid haberdashery than either mountains and stones, French or British troops." while French soil and British one are less - "If the Matoppos had married hostile. the Karroo they might have 2.
+Skills \rightarrow They differ from begotten some such abortion of stone-speckled, weatherthe other troops because hacked dirt." of their strength, flexibility, teamwork and sense of duty.